NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 Add the Parse JSON Dynamic Property `post` for the `Content (as html)` property.
 Also add the Parse JSON Dynamic Property `title` for the `Title` property on the Medium Action

-Be sure to witch the Publish Status to **Draft** as well.
+Be sure to switch the Publish Status to **Draft** as well.

 <img src="https://natewebsite.blob.core.windows.net/post5/img14.PNG" width="500">

-If you'd like to also add an alert to this Logic App Flow to notify you when a post has been drafted and ready to review, Add a **Send Email** Action with the Medium properties for you to easily navigate to the draft and make necessary edits before submitting publicly.
+If you'd like to also add an alert to this Logic App Flow to notify you when a post has been drafted and pending review, Add a **Send Email** Action with the Medium properties for you to easily navigate to the draft and make necessary edits before submitting publicly.

 <img src="https://natewebsite.blob.core.windows.net/post5/img15.png" width="500">